InceptionHuman: Controllable Prompt-to-NeRF for Photorealistic 3D Human Generation: Conclusion

 \section{Conclusion}

 This paper proposes \ourwork, a novel end-to-end Prompt-to-NeRF framework that generates high-quality 3D human NeRF with a multi-modal array of guiding prompts, including a text description with additional controls such as mesh, pose and style.
-We capitalize on the state-of-the-art 2D controllable diffusion model with Neural Radiance Field (NeRF), and employ a two-stage NeRF reconstruction approach to ensure the consistency among synthetic images.
-In the first stage, view-dependent components are discarded from coarse and yet consistent images.
-In the second stage, these images are denoised to generate realistic synthetic views for reconstruction for a refined version of the NeRF.
-Extensive experiments have shown that \ourwork~outperforms the state-of-the-art baselines in quality, and substantially expand the applicability of 3D human generation for casual users in usability with its multi-control generation. \thesection{\Alph{section}}
+We capitalize on the state-of-the-art 2D controllable diffusion model with Neural Radiance Field (NeRF), and employ a two-stage NeRF reconstruction approach with \textit{Iterative Pose-Aware Refinement} (IPAR) and \textit{Progressive-Augmented Reconstruction} (PAR) to ensure the consistency among synthetic images.
+Extensive experiments have shown that our InceptionHuman outperforms the state-of-the-art baselines in quality, and substantially expand the applicability of 3D human generation for casual users in usability with its multi-control generation.